Moguri/panda3d-gltf/README.md

 Since `panda3d-gltf` has not reached a 1.0 release, its API should not be considered "stable."
 However, this mostly applies to internals, and effort will be put into keeping the `gltf2bam` API from breaking.
-`patch_loader()` will also be kept stable, but will eventually be phased out in favor of the Python file loader.

 ## Running tests
 ```bash